Elizabeth Barker, Baroness Barker

-Elizabeth Jean Barker, Baroness Barker (born 31 January 1961) is a Liberal Democrat member of the House of Lords.
+Elizabeth Jean Barker, Baroness Barker (born 31 January 1961), is a Liberal Democrat member of the House of Lords.

 Barker was educated at Dalziel High School, a secondary school in Motherwell, Scotland.
 She studied at the University of Southampton.

 Barker worked for Age Concern between 1983 and 2007.
-She was created a life peer as Baroness Barker, of Anagach in Highland, on 31 July 1999 and is a Liberal Democrat spokesperson on the Voluntary Sector and Social Enterprise.
+She was created a life peer as Baroness Barker, of Anagach in Highland, on 31 July 1999, and is a Liberal Democrat spokesperson on the Voluntary Sector and Social Enterprise.

 Barker revealed in a speech to the House of Lords that she was in a same-sex relationship during the passage of the Marriage (Same Sex Couples) Act 2013.
-She has since become Patron of Opening Doors London, a charity providing support for older LGBT people, and an Ambassador for the Albert Kennedy Trust.
+She since became a Patron of Opening Doors London, a charity which provided support for older LGBT people, and an Ambassador for the Albert Kennedy Trust.

+Barker is Co-Chair of both the All-Party Parliamentary Group on HIV, AIDS and Sexual Health and the All-Party Parliamentary Group on Sexual and Reproductive Health in the UK.
+In the House of Lords she also serves as Deputy Speaker (since April 2024), as Deputy Chairman of Committees, and as Liberal Democrat Spokesperson on the Voluntary Sector.
+She serves on the board of GiveOut, and LGBTI community foundation.